happypandax/happypandax/docs/source/index.rst

 ..
-Happypanda X documentation master file, created by sphinx-quickstart on Sat Feb 25 19:36:02 2017.
+HappyPanda X documentation master file, created by sphinx-quickstart on Sat Feb 25 19:36:02 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.